MolSSI-Education/cpp_programming/01-03-collaboration.md

 ## Incorporating upstream changes to local

-After your change has been accepted to mastter, you will want to incorporate the changes into your local master branch.
+After your change has been accepted to master, you will want to incorporate the changes into your local master branch.
 First, switch to your master branch.

 ~~~
 $ git switch master